GiorgioMB/bridgesampling_paper_code/README.md

 cd posteriordb
 Rscript low_dim_gauss_mix.R
 ```
-This will execute the analysis using the predefined models and data from `posteriorDB`.
+This will execute the analysis using the predefined model and data from `posteriorDB`.

 ## Contacts
 For any queries related to the repository, please contact: